MartinaB91/project5-task-app-front/README.md

 - [#13](https://github.com/MartinaB91/project5-task-app-front/issues/13) As a Family member I want to filter tasks so that I can view tasks that has a specific status.
 - [#14](https://github.com/MartinaB91/project5-task-app-front/issues/14) As a Family member I want to view tasks sorted on due date so that I can see the tasks with the closest due-date first and prioritize my task selection.

+[#48](https://github.com/MartinaB91/project5-task-app-front/issues/48) Epic: General UI/UX behaviours
+- [#49](https://github.com/MartinaB91/project5-task-app-front/issues/49) As a User I want to get feedback for every action I initiate so that I can know that my action is processed.

 ## Technologies Used
 ### Languages